Evaluating Feature Attribution Methods in the Image Domain: Results

 \section{Results}

-In this section, we describe the results of Wilcoxon Signed Rank tests, inter-metric correlations, and ranking consistency of metric scores on the different datasets.
+In this section, we describe the results of paired t-tests, inter-metric correlations, and ranking consistency of metric scores on the different datasets.
+Masking is done using the dataset mean approach unless stated otherwise.
 Finally, we perform a pairwise comparison of DeepSHAP and DeepLIFT on MNIST, CIFAR-10 and ImageNet.